-The seventh wave is always a big one: true or false?
+Is the seventh wave always a big one?

 It isn’t encouraging that the relevant research starts off calling this the myth of the seventh wave.
 Certainly you will be disappointed if you go down to the beach and expect every seventh wave to be, like clockwork, bigger than all the rest.
 But while the magic number seven is all washed up, the idea of regular patterns in waves has better prospects.